November 8, 2022Review Recipe

 Who taught you how to save money?
 It’s helpful for children to learn money management and practice saving allowance money and what better way to learn than with an awesome airplane piggy bank.
 This easy piggy bank craft can be made in under an hour with everyday items like a plastic bottle.

 Are your kids afraid of monsters?
 If you have a little one with a fear of monsters you know that bedtime can be stressful and challenging.
 Make a monster swatter with them to ban those bedtime monsters for good.
 These are super easy to make and very affordable.
 If you can’t find monster stickers at your local dollar store, check out the free printable monster pack linked at the bottom of the post.

 11. Milk Jug Storm Trooper Helmet

 Calling all Star Wars fans!
 For a Star Wars birthday party or a budget-friendly Halloween costume, this Storm Trooper helmet made from a cleaned-out milk jug is the ultimate DIY project.
 All you need for this craft are a couple of gallon-sized milk jugs with their lids, some hot glue, and an Exacto knife or scissors to cut with.
 Any Star Wars fan would go crazy for this amazing DIY helmet.

-Check out more great craft ideas perfect for boys of all ages:
+Check out more great craft ideas perfect for girls and boys of all ages:

 - 10 Fall Themed Crafts for Kids